 Judges of probate.
 SECTION 14.
-[Original form] There shall be chosen in each county, by the qualified electors thereof, a judge of probate, who shall hold his office for two years and until his successor shall be elected and qualified, and whose jurisdiction, powers and dutics
+[Original form] There shall be chosen in each county, by the qualified electors thereof, a judge of probate, who shall hold his office for two years and until his successor shall be elected and qualified, and whose jurisdiction, powers and duties shall be prescribed by law.
+Provided, however, that the legislature shall have power to abolish the office of judge of probate in any county, and to confer probate powers upon such inferior courts as may be established in said county.

 SECTION 15.
 [Repealed.
-1963 SJR-32; 1965 SJR-26; vote April 1966]

-Justices of the peace.
+1963 SJR-32; 1965 SJR-26; vote April 1966] Justices of the peace.
 SECTION 15.
 [As amended April 1945] The electors of the several towns at their annual town meeting, and the electors of cities and villages at their charter elections except in cities of the first class, shall, in such manner as the legislature may direct, elect justices of the peace, whose term of office shall be for 2 years and until their successors in office shall be elected and qualified.
-In case of an election to fill a vacancy occurring before the expiration of a full term, the justice elected shall hold for the residue of the unexpired term.
+In asso of an election to fill a vacant oc elected and quanted.
+In expiration of a full term, the justice elected shall hold for the residue of the unexpired term.
 Their number and classification shall be regulated by law.
 And the tenure of 2 years shall in no wise interfere with the classification in the first instance.
 The justices thus elected shall have such civil and criminal jurisdiction as shall be prescribed by law.
 [1943 SJR-9; 1945 SJR-6]